mytunca/mytunca/README.md

 I'm a Turkish medical doctor 👨‍⚕️ who is totally addicted to programming 👨‍💻 for last 3+ years.
 - 🍼  Born and raised in Istanbul 🇹🇷.
 - 🎓 Graduated from Istanbul University Cerrahpaşa Faculty of Medicine in 2013.
-- 🔭 I work in a public health facility in city called Rize.
+- 🔭 I work in a public health facility in a city called Rize.
 Besides I'm a PhD student in public health.
 - 🌲 I have a pretty good experience with **Google Apps Script, JavaScript**.
 - 🌱 I'm currently learning **Python (from CS50), Django, React**.
 - 📝 I've been developing a free shift list creation website.
 It's available on [**nobetevi.com**](https://nobetevi.com).